redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

        source /usr/libexec/openstack-tripleo/devtest_variables.sh
        tripleo install-dependencies

-**After running this command, you will need to login in a new shell in for the changes to be applied**.
+**After running this command, you will need to log into a new shell in for the changes to be applied**.

 ## Virtual Machine Creation